vfmd/vfmd-spec/doc/specification.md

             well-formed [verbatim HTML element]"

-     2. The line is a [blank line], or is immediately succeeded by a succeeding line that satisfies at least one of the following
+     2. The line is a [blank line], or is immediately succeeded by a succeeding line that does not begin with four or more consecutive [space] characters, and satisfies at least one of the following conditions:
-        conditions:

          1. The succeeding line matches the [horizontal rule pattern]